colinsongf/Predicting-Movie-Audiences/README.txt

-Overview : This program is designed to predict audience of Nut Job2 and Nam Han San Sung(³²ÇÑ»ê¼º, It's a korean movie) at 8days after opening.
+Overview : This program is designed to predict audience of Nut Job2 and Nam Han San Sung(³²ÇÑ»ê¼º, It's a korean movie) and King's Man2 at 10th September.
+The day of the forecast is September 29th.
+Considering that September 29th is the 8th day after the release of Namhansan and Nut Job2, and the 14th day after the release of King's Man 2, we will use the programs that use eight days of data (With the suffix "_d8" appended to the file name) and programs using 14 days of data (appended with the suffix "_d14").
 At first this program collects movie data(name of director and actors, movie code(used as primary key), movie name, name of movie distributor, movie scores and audience at 8days after opening.
 And then find correlation between movie data and audience so that learns with Deep Neural Network making weight matrix.
 Now we can predict audience of Nut Job2 and Nam Han San Sung by using learned network.
 When I made this program in part of getting data from the Korean Film Council API, I took a look at the following open source (MIT licensed).